Blog

 Advertising can also provide another beneficial and valuable form of content to consumers: relevant information about products or services.
 Admittedly, in the early days of the internet, advertisements were not always very relevant.
 Consumers were bucketed into broad categories; banner ads and pop-ups were distracting and annoying, things to ignore.

-Today, however, sophisticated AI and machine learning techniques–such as those used by the Quantcast Platform–can reach consumers at scale with relevant advertising, and as a result, brands are building successful campaigns and driving performance.
+Today, however, sophisticated AI and machine learning techniques–such as those used by the Quantcast Advertising Platform–can reach consumers at scale with relevant advertising, and as a result, brands are building successful campaigns and driving performance.
 Consumers are served useful, personalized ads that introduce them to a product or service that they actually want, enhancing–rather than detracting from–their overall internet experience.

 However, this value exchange between consumers and advertisers works best when consumers understand how data about them is being used and can set their preferences; and when advertisers respect those preferences.
 When consumers have control and transparency around their consent and preferences, ads can be tailored to them while respecting their choices.
 The internet can offer relevant ads without feeling intrusive to the ad recipient.
 And with such win-win advertising, the internet can remain our go-to place for free, ungated content.